appbaseio/esc/tagwise-search/exact-match.md

 This article is a part of the series on [**How to build tag wise search engine with Elasticsearch?**](https://github.com/appbaseio/esc/blob/master/tagwise-search/introduction.md)

-### How to do tag wise search on not analyzed field
+### How to do tag wise search

-In this post, we will show how to provide an auto-completion of the inputs **as the user types** in a searchbar.
-We will be using a dataset containing a list of cities and countries and we will be building this feature using Elasticsearch's **completion** type `field`.

-`Note:` Alternate approaches can be implemented using n-grams and prefix suggester algorithms.
-But speed is the most important aspect for this feature.
-We're making suggestions while the user types, so results need to be shown to the user within milliseconds.
-When using the completion type, Elasticsearch indexes data into a trie like data structure (called FST) which is optimized for fast retrieval and memory usage.
+Elasticsearch supports queries as well as data filters.
+Queries help for full-text search or where the result depends on a relevance score.
+In general, filters used for binary yes/no searches or for queries on exact values.
+Filters are faster then queries because they do not calculate relevance score and can be easily cached.

+In this post, we will show how to match exact values using Elasticsearch `term` query along with `constant_score` filter.

 ## Defining Mappings

 If you have worked with a SQL database system before, you are probably familiar with the idea of a schema.
 Elasticsearch's equivalent of a schema definition is a mapping.

+By default Elasticsearch analyzes the data before storing it on disk.
+It has different tokenizer, analyzer and filters to modify the data.
+Mappings are useful to attach these analyzers with specific fields.

-In this section, we will specify the mappings for our two fields: city and country, with the necessary settings to enable auto-complete functionality.
+In this section, we will specify the mappings for our `tags` field.
+Elasticsearch will create mappings dynamically for the rest of the fields.

-### Transforming data to lower case before indexing
+### Disable analyzers on `tags` field

 We would ideally want the autocompletion feature to work in a case agnostic fashion and at the granularity of phrases, i.e. typing a partial phrase should bring up the rest of the phrase in the autocompletion.
 To do this, we will create a **case_insensitive** analyzer that tokenizes the text as is (i.e. no white space splitting) and applies a lowercase filter.
 You can read more about analyzers over [here](https://www.elastic.co/blog/found-text-analysis-part-1).